awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

      ]
    ```

-**To provide an empty data volume for a container that is tied to the lifecycle of the host Amazon EC2 instance**
+**To provide an empty data volume for a container that's tied to the lifecycle of the host Amazon EC2 instance**

-For tasks hosted on Amazon EC2 instances, you can use bind mounts and have the data tied to the lifecycle of the host Amazon EC2 instance rather than the containers referencing the volume\.
-This is done by using the `host` parameter and specifying a `sourcePath` value\.
-Any files that exist at the `sourcePath` are presented to the containers at the `containerPath` value, and any files that are written to the `containerPath` value are written to the `sourcePath` value on the host Amazon EC2 instance\.
+For tasks that are hosted on Amazon EC2 instances, you can use bind mounts and have the data tied to the lifecycle of the host Amazon EC2 instance\.
+You can do this by using the `host` parameter and specifying a `sourcePath` value\.
+Any files that exist at the `sourcePath` are presented to the containers at the `containerPath` value\.
+Any files that are written to the `containerPath` value are written to the `sourcePath` value on the host Amazon EC2 instance\.
 **Important**
 Amazon ECS doesn't sync your storage across Amazon EC2 instances\.
 Tasks that use persistent storage can be placed on any Amazon EC2 instance in your cluster that has available capacity\.
-If your tasks require persistent storage after stopping and restarting, you should always specify the same Amazon EC2 instance at task launch time with the AWS CLI [start\-task](https://docs.aws.amazon.com/cli/latest/reference/ecs/start-task.html) command\.
+If your tasks require persistent storage after stopping and restarting, always specify the same Amazon EC2 instance at task launch time with the AWS CLI [start\-task](https://docs.aws.amazon.com/cli/latest/reference/ecs/start-task.html) command\.
 You can also use Amazon EFS volumes for persistent storage\.
 For more information, see [Amazon EFS volumes](efs-volumes.md)\.

 1. In the task definition `volumes` section, define a bind mount with `name` and `sourcePath` values\.
 In the following example, the host Amazon EC2 instance contains data at `/ecs/webdata` that you want to mount inside the container\.